Four Door Lemon

-Four Door Lemon Ltd was a video games company based in Bradford, West Yorkshire and was one of the UK's longest-lived independent video games and middleware developers.
+Four Door Lemon Ltd was a video game company based in Bradford, West Yorkshire and was one of the UK's longest-lived independent video games and middleware developers.
 Commonly known as "FDL", the company’s name derived from a children’s joke.

 History

 The company was founded in 2005 by programmers Simon Barratt and Tim Wharton.
 After developing and launching the Lemon Engine as a middleware program, the team expanded and began development on games for various publishers alongside continued development on the Lemon Engine.

-The team continued to expand as the company developing games for many publishers as well as the development and launch of its own titles.
-The company was dissolved in September 2018.
+The company's workforce grew in size over time, with its operations encompassing the creation of games for multiple publishers in addition to the development and release of proprietary titles.
+Ultimately, the company was disbanded in September 2018.

 Company philosophy

-After years of focusing on middleware and game developments, Four Door Lemon started to develop games to be self-published on various platforms, alongside work-for-hire titles for other publishers.
+After years of focusing on middleware and game developments, Four Door Lemon started to develop games to be self-published on various platforms, alongside completing work-for-hire titles for other publishers.